 In the above chart, the vertical axis measures luminosity and the the horizontal axis measures the density of the patch, with 0 being white and the 100 being black.
 The pink line plots the ideal numbers and the black the measurement results.
 In this case, the luminosity values are very close to the ideal straight line, which is why Piezography is described by its creator as “linear in Gamma 2.2”, which I interpret to really means “linear in luminosity” and printed in Grey Gamma 2.2.
 It’s not just Piezography that has this property – any QTR curve that is linear will fit this description if the image is printed in Grey Gamma 2.2.

-To demonstrate the effect of converting to an ICC, I assigned the untagged 21×4 TIFF file to Grey Gamma 2.2, converted it to the ICC (something you’d otherwise never do to the 21×4), printed and measured.
+To demonstrate the effect of printing using an ICC, I assigned the untagged 21×4 TIFF file to Grey Gamma 2.2, printed using the ICC (something you’d otherwise never do to the 21×4), and measured.
 Here is the linearisation plot, and you can see the effect on the shadows:

-It’s linear for much of the range, but not in the shadows, and overall it’s a fair bit darker.
+It’s linear for much of the range, in the sense that it’s a straight line, but not in the shadows, and overall it’s a fair bit darker.
 The rationale is that this provides a better screen-to-print match.
 The counter view is “but what about the shadow detail?”

 So what’s a person to do?
-Well I have two ways of dealing with this.
-In images which don’t have a lot of shadows and shadow detail, I sometimes still convert the image from Grey Gamma 2.2 to the ICC profile when printing.
+Well I have several ways of dealing with this.
+In images which don’t have a lot of shadows and shadow detail, I sometimes print using the ICC profile.
 But whatever you do, don’t tell anyone.
 I find that I get better local contrast in the shadows in such situations.
-But when I do choose to convert, I carefully compare versions before and after the conversion to ensure that any important detail is not lost.
-I also often apply a Photoshop curve to boost the shadows a little to offset the effect of the conversion.
+But when I do choose to do this, I carefully compare versions with and without to ensure that any important detail is not lost.
+I also often apply a Photoshop curve to boost the shadows a little to offset the effect of using the ICC.
 But I only do this rarely nowadays.
-Mostly I now print using one of the hybrid or pragmatic approaches below.
+Mostly I now print using the hybrid or pragmatic approach below.

 |Last: Resizing and Resampling||Next: Re-linearising A Piezography Curve|